sara-harder/recipe_book/README.md

 After creating the framework pages for mobile, I started work on the web portion.
 I followed the same process, starting with adding empty pages and creating the basic components.
 A lot of the components could be copied from mobile, then changed to follow HTML instead of React Native.
 I enabled navigation to each of the pages as well.

+Next, I wanted to start adding some basic style.
+The components are there, but they're a mess on the page.
+Starting again with mobile, I created a style sheet and started placing the components where I wanted them.
+I gave them dimensions, borders, and padding.
+I added a basic color scheme to be updated later.
+I also added a basic header.